miroslavpopovic/it-events/README.md

 :poland: Warsaw, Poland
 :credit_card: 399 € for the conference without pre/post-conference events, until the end of May, then 499 € until the end of August, then 599 €
 :loudspeaker: [Call for Speakers](https://sessionize.com/net-developerdays-2020) is open until May 31st
 :speech_balloon: The biggest event in Central and Eastern Europe dedicated exclusively to application development on the .NET platform.
-It is designed for architects, developers, testers and project managers using .NET in their work and to those who want to improve their knowledge and skills in this field.
+It is designed for architects, developers, testers, and project managers using .NET in their work and to those who want to improve their knowledge and skills in this field.
 The conference content is 100% English, making it easy for the international audience to attend.

 ## [European Cloud Summit](https://www.cloudsummit.eu/)